cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-a-nextjs-site.md

 If you already have a Next.js project or wish to manually create and deploy one without using c3, we recommend that you use `@cloudflare/next-on-pages` and refer to its [README](https://github.com/cloudflare/next-on-pages/tree/main/packages/next-on-pages#cloudflarenext-on-pages) for instructions and additional information to help you develop and deploy your project.

-## Preview your site
+## Preview your site (git-connected projects)

 After deploying your site, you will receive a unique subdomain for your project on `*.pages.dev`.
-Every time you commit new code to your Next.js site, Cloudflare Pages will automatically rebuild your project and deploy it.
+Every time you commit new code to your git repository, Cloudflare Pages will automatically rebuild your project and deploy it.
 You will also get access to [preview deployments](/pages/configuration/preview-deployments/) on new pull requests, so you can preview how changes look to your site before deploying them to production.

 ## Use bindings in your Next.js application

 A [binding](/pages/functions/bindings/) allows your application to interact with Cloudflare developer products, such as [KV](/kv/reference/how-kv-works/), [Durable Object](/durable-objects/), [R2](/r2/), and [D1](/d1/).

-Cloudflare bindings must be set up for local and remote development.
+If you intend to use bindings in your project, you must set them up for local and remote development.

 ### Set up bindings for local development